adamchainz/flake8-comprehensions/README.rst

 C403-404: Unnecessary list comprehension - rewrite as a ``<set/dict>`` comprehension.
 -------------------------------------------------------------------------------------

+Rules:

+* C403 Unnecessary list comprehension - rewrite as a set comprehension.
+* C404 Unnecessary list comprehension - rewrite as a dict comprehension.

 It's unnecessary to use a list comprehension inside a call to ``set`` or ``dict``, since there are equivalent comprehensions for these types.
 For example: